ThulioSoares/nlw-esports-explorer/readme.md

 > Trilha Explorer

 Projeto Construído no evento Next Level Week da Rockseat.
+Do dia 12 até dia 16 de setembro de 2022.

 ## 🧰 Tecnologias